 Federal Reserve and Monetary Policy

-The Federal Reserve of the United States has a number of methods for influencing the American money supply.
+The Federal Reserve of the United States has several methods for influencing the American money supply.
 Chief among these is the power of the Fed to increase or decrease the amount of currency in circulation.

 The Fed can purchase or sell government securities to its primary traders, which brings additional Federal Reserve Notes into circulation or removes excess paper money from the supply.